simonmichael/hledger/hledger/Hledger/Cli/Commands/Holdings.md

-the unit cost (or average cost, on rows aggregating multiple lots), the total cost basis, the current market price, the market value, the percentage of the portfolio's total value (Weight), the unrealised gain (absolute and percent), the realised gain from disposals so far (Rgain), and the annualised internal rate of return (XIRR, calculated from the account's dated cashflows and current value, like roi's IRR;
+the unit cost (or average cost, on rows aggregating multiple lots), the total cost basis, the current market price, the market value, the percentage of the portfolio's total value (Weight), the unrealised gain and gain percent (UGain, UGain%), the realised gain from disposals so far (RGain), and the annualised internal rate of return (XIRR, calculated from the account's dated cashflows and current value, like roi's IRR;
 it includes realised gains).
-In the totals row, Rgain and XIRR are account-level: they also include fully disposed lots, which have no row of their own (eg with `--lots`).
+In the totals row, RGain and XIRR are account-level: they also include fully disposed lots, which have no row of their own (eg with `--lots`).

 Market prices at the report date come from
 [P directives](#p-directives), and from transaction costs with `--infer-market-prices`, as usual; holdings are valued in their cost commodity when possible.
-When a holding has no market price, its Price, Value and Gain columns are left blank.
+When a holding has no market price, its Price, Value and gain columns are left blank.

 With `-V`, `-X COMM` or `--value` ([Valuation](#valuation)), holdings are valued in the default or given valuation commodity instead, and the